 - We have a good safety profile.
 Five subjects experienced a total of thirteen adverse events (AEs) related to the device or to the surgery, through February 2021.
-One was considered a serious adverse event (SAE), and all of the adverse events were in the expected category.
-The one SAE occurred at about 3 months post-implant, was resolved quickly, and did not require a hospital stay.
-There have been no serious adverse events due to the device or surgery since June of 2018. - The efficacy data is encouraging.
+One early AF was considered a serious adverse event (SAE), and all of the adverse events were in the expected category.
+The one SAE occurred at about three months post-implant, was resolved quickly, and did not require a hospital stay.
+There have been no serious adverse events due to the device or surgery since June 2018. - The efficacy data is encouraging.
 We measure efficacy by looking at three measures of visual function: The first is square localization, where Orion subjects sit in front of a touch screen and are asked to touch within the boundaries of a square when it appears.
 The second is direction of motion, where subjects are asked to identify the direction and motion of lines on a screen.
 The third is grating visual acuity, a measure of visual acuity that is adapted for very low vision.
-On square localization, five of the five subjects tested in our feasibility study performed significantly better with the system on than off.
-On direction of motion, four out of five performed better with the system on than off; and on grating visual acuity, two of five tested had measurable visual acuity on the scale of this test (versus none who can do it with the device off).
-Another efficacy measurement of day-to-day functionality and benefit is FLORA, which stands for Functional Low-Vision Observer Rated Assessment.
+Four subjects have completed these tests at 36-months, one subject at 24-months, and one subject at 12-months.
+For these most recent results, on square localization, six of six subjects tested in our feasibility study performed significantly better with the system on than off.
+On direction of motion, six of six performed better with the system on than off.
+On grating visual acuity, two of six tested had measurable visual acuity on the scale of this test (versus none who can do it with the device off).
+Another efficacy measurement of day-to-day functionality and benefit is FLORA, an acronym for Functional Low-Vision Observer Rated Assessment.
 FLORA is an assessment performed by an independent, third-party low vision orientation and mobility specialist who spends time with each of the subjects in their homes.
 The specialist asks each of the subjects a series of questions and also observes them performing 15 or more daily living tasks, such as finding light sources, following a sidewalk, or sorting laundry.
 The specialist then determines if the system is providing a benefit, if it is neutral, or if it is actually hurting the abilities of subjects to perform these tasks.
-Our FLORA results show that for two of the two subjects tested at 24-monts to date, the Orion system is providing benefit.
-We reached agreement with the FDA in the fourth quarter of 2019 to utilize a revised version of FLORA as our primary efficacy endpoint in our pivotal trial for Orion, pending successful validation of the instrument.
+Due to the Covid-19 pandemic, 4 out of 6 FLORA assessments were not performed at the 24 month timeframe.
+A protocol update was made to add FLORA assessments at the 36 month timeframe.
+FLORA results to date show that four out of six completing the FLORA at 36 months had positive results indicating the Orion system is providing benefit.
+We reached agreement with the FDA in th